Undergraduate BA (Hons)

 BE A PART OF A CREATIVE, SUPPORTIVE COMMUNITY

-When you study with us on this Post Production and VFX degree, you’ll learn from our experienced tutors and demonstrators, who’ll teach you how to use our facilities.
+When you study with us on this editing and visual effects degree, you’ll learn from our experienced tutors and demonstrators, who’ll teach you how to use our facilities.
 These include:

 TV studios - our TV studios have been used by the BBC for a variety of broadcasts, such as the Olympics and Christmas music concerts, and they’re equipped with the same audio-visual systems used by ITV and Sky too.